najdi123/currency/apps/backend/src/schemas/README.md

 ## Overview

-This directory contains the new simplified database schema architecture with 4 clean collections designed for optimal performance and automatic data retention.
+This directory contains the new simplified database schema architecture with 3 clean collections designed for optimal performance and automatic data retention.

+Note: IntradayOhlc has been removed - all OHLC data now uses OHLCPermanent from navasan/schemas as the single source of truth.

 ## Schema Files